Deploying a Server for Bioinformatics Research

 usethis::create_github_token()

-Run this code and log in to your GitHub account.
-Click SettingsDeveloper settingsPersonal access tokenTokens (classic) and generate a token.
+Run this code in your RStudio console and log in to your GitHub account.
+Click SettingsDeveloper settingsPersonal access tokenTokens (classic) (if the browser does not automatically direct you to this page) and generate a token.
 Run

 Synchronize data